Koha-Community/kohadocs/source/tools.rst

 .. _label-add-a-profile-label:

-Add a Profile
+Add a profile
 ''''''''''''''''''''''''''''''''''''

-To add a new profile, you want to click on the 'New' button at the top of the Label Creator tool and choose 'Printer profile'.
+To add a new profile, you want to click on the 'New' button at the top of the label creator tool and choose 'Printer profile'.

 |image322|